 Wendat peoples.
 This territory is covered by the Upper Canada Treaties.

-(We invite you to quiet reflection and
+(We invite you to quiet reflection and preparation for worship)

 CALL TO WORSHIP:

 We gather this morning to worship our God, to

 pray for peace, and to remember the ways in which

 times of war have destroyed God's creation: the land,

 the water, and the people.

 We come to worship this morning with all kinds of feelings: sadness,

 regret, repentance, pride, hope,

 gratitude, and thanksgiving.
 Heather McClure, Wesley U.C., Montreal, Que.